CompCogNeuro/sims/ch6/attn/README.md

 * Then, switch to `TstTrlPlot` and do several `Test All` runs to collect some statistics.
 Then click on  `TstStats` table (close any existing such windows and be sure to get the new one -- it regenerates a new table every time so the existing ones will not update).

 > **Question 6.7:** How does the influence of the spatial cue affect subsequent processing of the target, in terms of the settling times on each condition?
 Report average data per condition/group from the `TstStats` table.
+Please also describe the mechanistic reason why you observe changes to the Posner task not just the changes themselves.

 Typical reaction times for young adults (i.e., college students) on this task are roughly: neutral, 370 ms; valid 350 ms; invalid 390 ms, showing about 20 ms on either side of the neutral condition for the effects of attentional focus.
 These data should agree in general with the pattern of results you obtained (the invalid effect is a bit higher), but to fit the data more closely you would have to add a constant offset of roughly 310 ms to the number of cycles of settling for each trial type.
 This constant offset can be thought of as the time needed to perform all the other aspects of the task that are not included in the simulation (e.g., generating a response).
 Note also that one cycle of settling in the network corresponds with one millisecond of processing in humans.
 This relationship is not automatic -- we adjusted the time constant for activation updating (`Act.Dt.VmTau` = 7 instead of the default of 3.3) so that the two were in agreement in this particular model.